pragmatista/digital_library/README.md

 content based into a folder hierarchy (YYYY --> YYYY-MM).
 This could easily be changed in the util.py module.

 ## Usage
-Step 1.
-Run main.py
+* Run main.py
-Step 2.
-Enter source directory
+* Enter source directory
-Step 3.
-Enter destination directory
+* Enter destination directory

 The duration of the program may depend on several factors such as the number of files and the speed of the disk/storage media being used.
 It is intended currently for photos, videos, and audio files but will copy other types of files